edocAdmin/edoc-organizer-help/pages/01.Overview/02.installing-edoc-organizer/docs.md

 ![](2018-02-19_20h20_25.png)

-6. Follow the steps to install On-Premise
+6. Follow the steps to install On-Premise.

 ![](2018-02-19_20h31_32.png)